Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Over his three career matchups against the Titans, Burkhead averaged 14.7 rushing yards per game, 26.8 fewer yards than his over/under in Sunday's game.
+- Against the Titans, Burkhead's 14.7 rushing yards per game over his three career matchups are 33.8 fewer than his over/under in Sunday's game.

 - Note: Burkhead's stats vs. Titans date back to 2016.

-- Allowing 85.9 rushing yards per game, the Titans have the second-ranked run defense in the NFL.
+- Conceding 85.9 rushing yards per game, the Titans have the second-ranked run defense in the league.

-- Burkhead and the Texans will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).
+- This season the Titans are ranked 12th in the NFL in rushing touchdowns conceded (14).

 Recent Performances

-- In last week's matchup with the 49ers, Burkhead ran for 47 yards on 16 carries.
+- In last week's contest against the 49ers, Burkhead carried the ball 16 times for 47 yards.

 Burkhead's Houston Teammates